 The 37th Circuit Court has assembled this website as a resource for parties seeking to represent themselves in a name change matter.
 Courts and Court personnel are prohibited by law from giving legal advice.
-This resource is not a substitute for legal advice from an attorney but is intended only to provide parties the relevant court forms and instructions for their use.
+This resource is not a substitute for legal advice from an attorney but is intended only to provide parties with the relevant court forms and instructions for their use.

 HELP: Additional help is available, at no cost, at the Michigan Legal Help website.
 The Michigan Legal Help website helps parties prepare their court forms online for free.
 Name Change court forms and instructions can be found here.

-Click for Contact Information for Michigan Legal Help self help centers located in Calhoun County.
+Click for Contact Information for Michigan Legal Help self-help centers located in Calhoun County.

 FEES: There is a filing fee of $175.00 that must be paid to the Court at the time of filing by check or money order made payable to “37th Judicial Circuit.”